anagha-microsoft/hdi-kafka-dr/MirrorMakerLab.md

 <br>
 <hr>

-### 6.0.4.
-Create producer properties
+### 7.0.2.
+Create producer properties to be passed to MirrorMaker

-In the Linux terminal, in a SSH session, create a file called producer.properties and paste the below into it;  Replace bootstrap server IPs with your secondary Kafka cluster broker IPs-<br>
+In the Linux terminal, in a SSH session, create a file called producer.properties and paste the below into it;  Replace bootstrap server/broker IPs with your **secondary** Kafka cluster broker IPs-<br>

 ```
 bootstrap.servers=10.24.0.4:9092,10.24.0.6:9092,10.24.0.14:9092
 compression.type=none
 ```

-## 7. Start MirrorMaker in the secondary Kafka cluster
+## 8. Start MirrorMaker in the **secondary** Kafka cluster
 In the secondary cluster SSH terminal, from the Linux command line, run the following command to start MirrorMaker.
 Keep this command runnning for the duration of the lab.
 Modify number of streams as needed and makes sense.<br>

 ```
 /usr/hdp/current/kafka-broker/bin/kafka-run-class.sh kafka.tools.MirrorMaker --consumer.config consumer.properties --producer.config producer.properties --whitelist mirrormakertest --num.streams 3
 ```

-## 8. Test MirrorMaker
+## 9. Test MirrorMaker
-### 8.0.1.
-Launch console producer in primary Kafka cluster
+### 9.0.1.
+Launch console producer in **primary** Kafka cluster

 Open a new SSH terminal for th secondary cluster and run the below-<br>

-8.0.1.1.
+9.0.1.1.
 Create and populate cluster name into a variable<br>

 ```
 read -p "Enter the Kafka on HDInsight cluster name: " CLUSTERNAME
 ```

 <br>
-8.0.1.2.
+9.0.1.2.
 Get the Kafka brokers into a variable-<br>

 ```
 export KAFKABROKERS=`curl -sS -u admin -G https://$CLUSTERNAME.azurehdinsight.net/api/v1/clusters/$CLUSTERNAME/services/KAFKA/components/KAFKA_BROKER | jq -r '["\(.host_components[].HostRoles.host_name):9092"] | join(",")' | cut -d',' -f1,2`
 ```

 <br>
-8.0.2.3.
+9.0.2.3.
 Launch the console consumer-<br>

 ```
 /usr/hdp/current/kafka-broker/bin/kafka-console-producer.sh --broker-list $KAFKABROKERS --topic mirrormakertest